 - Pitch Contests: No matter where you live, there are probably a number of opportunities within driving distance for you to present your opportunity to an audience.
 These are events organized by universities, angel groups, startup incubators and co-working spaces, startup conferences like TechCrunch Disrupt, local economic development groups, and other entities that support entrepreneurship.
 Some opportunities give you a short, strictly enforced time limit (usually 3 to 10 minutes, but some are as short as 90 seconds!).
 Others are more generous, providing 30 to 45 minutes including Q&A. You should find out well in advance what your time allotment is going to be, and customize your deck accordingly.

 What Makes a Great Pitch Deck?

 A pitch deck is great only if it helps you achieve your goals with your target audience.
-You should consider the following factors to ensure that your deck has maximum impact for your specific situation:
+You should consider the following factors to ensure that your deck has maximum impact on your specific situation: